whyframeshot - stock.adobe.com

 2. Business model transformation

 A business model transformation is a more drastic approach to digital transformation than process transformation.
-In this situation, a company is attempting to revamp part of its business by digitizing a product or service previously delivered through another means.
+In this situation, a company is attempting to revamp part of its business by digitizing a product or service that was previously delivered through another means.

-A company usually undergoes a business model transformation because leaders see an opportunity to change the way consumers purchase or use a product or a service or because market competitors are moving in a particular direction and the company wants to do the same.
+A company usually undergoes a business model transformation because leaders see an opportunity to change the way consumers purchase or use a product or a service or because market competitors are moving in a particular direction, and the company wants to do the same.

 Important considerations for a business model transformation include avoiding being too reactive and potentially needing to hire employees with new skill sets or retrain the existing workforce.